-Sugaring has been big news this year, as the vegan alternative to the old faithful – waxing.
+Sugaring has been big news recently, as the vegan alternative to the old faithful – waxing.
 The ‘ancient’ technique has roots in the Middle East, where Cleopatra is rumoured to have been a fan.
-Using all-natural ingredients, and promising long-lasting results, sugaring bookings have increased on Treatwell by 200% in the last year.
+Using all-natural ingredients, and promising long-lasting results, sugaring bookings have increased on Treatwell by 200%.
 Sweet.
 We spoke to Tanja Westendorff of Sugaring London, to see why it’s on the rise (and exactly what’s involved).
 If you’re a hair-shifter – shaving, Veet-ing, plucking (bold) – you’re going to want to read this.

 By Rachel Spedding